tylertomlinson/crucial_resources/README.md

-# Helpful Resources
-Decided to create a repo of markdown files I have on my local
+Decided to create a repo of folders and files I have on my local so anyone can use them

 Used for for quick referencing

-There is a lot more that can be added here and there so feel free to contribute
+There is a lot more that can be added here so feel free to contribute!

-Will be mentioned on README

-Would be awesome if we can get this super robust and have the ultimate compiled "cheat sheet"

  ### Contributing
 - Fork repo (https://github.com/tylertomlinson/crucial_code_resources)